Leading Anti-Marijuana Academics Are Paid by Painkiller Drug Companies

 Take, for example, Dr. Herbert Kleber of Columbia University.
 Kleber has impeccable academic credentials, and has been quoted in the press and in academic publications warning against the use of marijuana, which he stresses may cause wide-ranging addiction and public health issues.
 But when he’s writing anti-pot opinion pieces for CBS News, or being quoted by NPR and CNBC, what’s left unsaid is that Kleber has served as a paid consultant to leading prescription drug companies, including Purdue Pharma (the maker of OxyContin), Reckitt Benckiser (the producer of a painkiller called Nurofen), and Alkermes (the producer of a powerful new opioid called Zohydro).

 Kleber, who did not respond to a request for comment, maintains important influence over the pot debate.
-For instance, his writing has been cited by the New York State Association of Chiefs of Police in its opposition to marijuana legalization, and has been published by the American Psychiatric Association in the organization’s statement warning against marijuana for medicinal uses.
+For instance, his writing has been cited by the New York State Association of Chiefs of Police in its opposition to marijuana legalisation, and has been published by the American Psychiatric Association in the organisation’s statement warning against marijuana for medicinal uses.

 Could Kleber’s long-term financial relationship with drug firms be viewed as a conflict of interest?
 Studies have found that pot can be used for pain relief as a substitute for major prescription painkillers.
 The opioid painkiller industry is a multibillion business that has faced rising criticism from experts because painkillers now cause about 16,000 deaths a year, more than heroin and cocaine combined.
 Researchers view marijuana as a a safe alternative to opioid products like OxyContin, and there are no known overdose deaths from pot.